These Giving Tuesday tips will help you make the most of one of the biggest fundraising days of the year.

 Consider setting a goal for your Giving Tuesday campaign, then including a thermometer on your donation page that can be shared on other channels.

-Qgiv Tip: You can easily add a campaign thermometer to your Giving Tuesday donation form if you’re on the Grow plan or above.
+Qgiv Tip: You can easily add a campaign thermometer to your Giving Tuesday donation form!
 Just go the control panel for the form you’re managing and click over to the “Goals” section.
 Click “Add New Goal,” create one for your campaign, and set start and end dates.
 Once you’ve created your goal, you can easily add a thermometer to your form using the Form Builder tool.
 You can also embed your thermometer on other pages on your website!

 4. Use Text Fundraising

 Part of great Giving Tuesday campaigns is making sure donors can donate to you anywhere they happen to be, whether it’s at home or on the go.

 If you use text fundraising for Giving Tuesday, you’re giving potential donors a tool that helps them donate easily even if they’re not in front of a computer.

 This technique is especially useful if you’re doing television or radio spots advertising your campaign, or if you’re using live video on your Facebook page or other social channels where you can’t easily link to a donation form.

 If you choose to use text fundraising as part of your Giving Tuesday campaign, make sure you choose a unique keyword that is short and easy to spell – that will help prevent donors from making typos and getting frustrated when their donation doesn’t work.

 Additionally, make a point of associating your text fundraising keyword with your Giving Tuesday donation form.
 This helps you keep track of your donations and attribute it to the proper campaign.
 It will also make sure that any text donations are reflected on your campaign thermometer!